One of the biggest line items on your balance sheet could be your building

 A smarter building doesn’t stop at the four walls that surround it.
 It’s important to consider how a smarter building can interact with and be effected by its surroundings, or its externalities.

 The externalities around a building are variables like current weather predictions, emergency system notifications such as AMBER or SILVER alerts, demand management from utilities or transportation or traffic events.
-Add to this the fact that buildings are now being considered future full potential sources of co-generation power plants, reservoirs for water, even roof top farms.
+Add to this the fact that building are now being considered future full potential sources of co-generation power plants, reservoirs for water, even roof top farms.
 So smarter buildings are not just data sources, They also need to be intelligent two way communicators with the externalities around them.

 With an estimated one million people around the world moving into cities each week, new urban growth is driving demand for buildings and energy use.
 But this means there are that many more opportunities for buildings to play a bigger part in a smarter planet—a system of systems that tells us what we can do better both inside the building and out.